Almost the Life Story of JULIE MOORE

 In 2011 Fiberactive Organics, LLC became Fiberactive Organics, L3C.
 That’s a new business designation that stands for Low Profit Limited Liability Company.
 To learn more about it, have a look at my blog post called “A New Name For Doing Good Business”.
 In 2011, Fiberactive became the 16th L3C in North Carolina.

 At the end of 2012, I made the decision to close down the central studio.
-The Montagnard women all have sewing stations in their homes and prefer to work from there so that they can be home for their, now school age, children.
-It just made financial sense for me to work from home too.
-It was a huge effort to move – it took six Montagnard men to move my 400 lb bale of organic cotton into my home studio.
+The Montagnard women have sewing stations in their homes and some have gone on to other jobs.
+It made financial and logistical sense for me to work from home too, but it was a huge effort to move – it took six Montagnard men to move my 400 lb bale of organic cotton.
 I sold off and gave away tons of fabrics and industrial equipment but finally got things pared down to functional size.

-Since that move I’ve discontinued or sold off several product lines.
-We’ve stopped selling fabric vessels at local markets and, instead, offer them at regional craft galleries.
+I now sell the left over finished products in my new retail location, Studio 17 in Pittsboro, NC.
+I’ve stopped selling fabric vessels and organic table linens at markets and, instead, offer them at Studio 17 and Ramble Supply in Raleigh.
 My cremation urns and fabric caskets have become the focus of my creative energy.
-They are in several online stores and are displayed in urn shows around the world.
+They are in several online stores and Cocoon Gallery in Apex, NC.